ietf-wg-cellar/matroska-specification/iana.md

 ## Chapter Codec IDs Registry

 IANA has created a new registry called the "Matroska Chapter Codec IDs" registry.
-The values correspond to the unsigned integer `ChapProcessCodecID`, `ChapterTranslateCodec` and `TrackTranslateCodec` values described in (#chapprocesscodecid-element),  (#chaptertranslatecodec-element) and  (#tracktranslatecodec-element) respectively.
+The values correspond to the unsigned integer `ChapProcessCodecID`, `ChapterTranslateCodec`, and `TrackTranslateCodec` values described in (#chapprocesscodecid-element), (#chaptertranslatecodec-element), and (#tracktranslatecodec-element) respectively.

-To register a new Chapter Codec ID in this registry, one needs a Chapter Codec ID, description, a Change Controller (IETF or email of registrant), and an optional Reference to a document describing the Chapter Codec ID.
+To register a new Chapter Codec ID in this registry, one needs a Chapter Codec ID, a description, a Change Controller (IETF or email of registrant), and an optional Reference to a document describing the Chapter Codec ID.

 The Chapter Codec IDs are to be allocated according to the "Specification Required" policy [@!RFC8126].

 (#chapter-codec-registry-table) shows the initial contents of the "Chapter Codec IDs" registry.
-Note that the Change Controller for all entries in (#chapter-codec-registry-table) is "IETF".
+The Change Controller for the initial entries is the IETF.

 Chapter Codec ID | Description            | Reference
 ----------:|:------------------------|:-------------------------------------------